Cryptocoders-wtf/assetstore-contract/docs/README.md

 ![](https://i.imgur.com/HVAIajb.png)

 We would like to invite other developers to join this effort.
 If anybody is interested in it, please join the [On-Chain Asset Store](https://discord.gg/4JGURQujXK) discord.

+## Decentralized Autonomous Marketplace

+As described above, we are designing and implementing the world-first **decentralized autonomous marketplace (DAM)** of digital assets, where designers, remixers, crowd-minters, and developers can earn money.

+Because of the high gas cost to store a large amount of data on the blockchain (Ethereum mainnet), the role this marketplace can play is limited at this moment (2022).

+We, however, believe that this issue will be solved eventually, and this decentralized autonomous marketplace can play an important role to create a healthy ecosystem of on-chain digital assets.